dylan-pham/free-articles-bookmarklet/README.md

-# paywall-destroyer-bookmarklet
+# free-articles-bookmarklet
-JS bookmarklet to bypass paywall on any news website
+JS bookmarklet to read any news article for free

-resources:
+resources used:
-- outline.com --> to create reader-friendly version of article (and to bypass paywall)
+- outline.com --> to create reader-friendly version of article (and to bypass any paywalls)
 - Bitly API (https://dev.bitly.com/v4_documentation.html#section/Migrating-from-V3) --> to shorten input URLs
 - browserify (http://browserify.org) --> to run node modules in browser
 - node-fetch (https://www.npmjs.com/package/node-fetch) --> to send POST request